 An integrative analysis of the data will evaluate (i) the extent to which the genetic diversity available in bacteria can be transferred to food in the form of nutrient diversity; (ii) the extent to which nutrient diversity introduced by bacteria in food can be transferred systemically, after processing by the gastrointestinal tract, to the organism of mice; (iii) the ability of selected bacterial strains formulated in the milk matrix to stably integrate the gastrointestinal tract of the mice; (iv) the potential health benefits of polyfermented yoghurts.

 Was ist das Besondere an diesem Projekt?

-Polyfermenthealth will developing an innovative research strategy for a targeted and synergetic use of bacterial resources and food matrices to deliver health-promoting nutrients, bacteria, and products of bacterial metabolism to the human organism.
+Polyfermenthealth is an interdisciplinary project combining integrative bioinformatics with biomedical and dairy research for a targeted and synergetic use of bacterial resources to deliver health-promoting nutrients, bacteria, and products of bacterial metabolism to the human organism via food matrices.

 The vision of Polyfermenthealth is to contribute to the introduction of fermented foods into the Food Pyramid as a specific category of food, which provides beneficial nutrients to the human organism across all major food groups.

 The 631 sequenced strains of the Liebefeld collection were functionally annotated.
 Subsequently, a functional analysis of the metagenome of 24 strains was conducted, each representing one of the species available in the sequenced Liebefeld collection.
 The pathways potentially covered by this metagenome were then compared to the intestinal metagenome of four healthy humans.
 The findings were presented in a manuscript entitled “The metagenome of a microbial culture collection derived from dairy environment covers the genomic content of the human microbiome” (submitted for publication).